-Drivers, Operators or Vehicles applying for a renewal of any licence should do so two weeks before the licence expires and provide all supporting paperwork.
-If a vehicle fails to pass the Council's test before the existing licence is renewed an application for a new licence will be required.
+Drivers, Operators or Vehicles applying for a renewal of any licence should do so a minimum of two weeks before the licence expires and provide all supporting paperwork.
+If a vehicle fails to pass the MOT or the Council's vehicle inspection before the existing licence is renewed an application for a new licence will be required.
 This requirement is to encourage the routine maintenance of vehicles to keep them safe for passengers between licensing tests.